RaquelPlaza/angular5-dojo/README.md

 export class SharedModule { }
 ```

 Exports make any component / module contained available to any other module that references this shared module.
-This means if we have a component declared in a module but not exported, its private!
+This means if we have a component declared in a module but not exported, it's private!

 Now we have a shared module let’s use it.
-Head back to app.module.ts and remove the three modules above and replace them with SharedModule.
-Intelisense should then prompt you to add the import line.
+Head back to app.module.ts and remove the three modules above and replace them with SharedModule. intelisense should then prompt you to add the import line.
 If not add...

 ```
 import { SharedModule } from './shared/shared.module';
 ```

 You’ve now created your first module!
-We won’t be focusing much more on modules through this dojo but they are worth exploring after this session.
+We won’t be focusing much more on modules since it's a small application through this dojo but they are worth exploring after this session.

 ## Routing

 ### Routing configuration

-We shall now consider the three components added earlier as “pages” and to access them we need to set up routes to them.
+We shall now consider the three components added earlier as “pages”.
+To access them we need to set up routes to them.

-Head to app.module.ts and in the inputs add** in…
+Head to app.module.ts and in the inputs and add in…

 ```
 RouterModule.forRoot(appRoutes, {useHash : false})